-- using an existing SEO Content Template (this will be the SEO Content Template you most recently created in your account), or
+- Using an existing SEO Content Template (this will be the SEO Content Template you most recently created in your account)

-- creating a new template directly from Google Doc.
+- Creating a new recommended set directly from Google Doc

 Next, type in new keywords and change your location up to city level, device or language.
 And don’t forget to click on the ‘Change keywords’ button on the bottom when you’ve made changes.